pixie-io/blog.px.dev/content/blog/endpoint-deprecation/index.md

 Developers don't appreciate surprise deprecations, so it’s best to notify in multiple ways, including:

-- Updating **documentation** to prevent new developers from using the API.
+- **Documentation**: update reference docs to prevent new users from using the deprecated API.
-- Sending a **Slack/email blast** to inform existing developers how to migrate and when to have the migration complete by.
+- **Slack/email blast**: tell existing users how and when to migrate.
-- Adding **Deprecated / Sunset Headers** for developers with HTTP middleware that automatically detects endpoints flagged as deprecated.
+- **Deprecated / Sunset Headers**: automate detection of deprecated APIs for users with HTTP middleware.
-- **Monitoring** for requests made to deprecated endpoints and try to determine who is responsible so that you can send an increasingly more urgent reminder about migration.
+- **Monitor**: track endpoint traffic to remind the API client to migrate.
-- Implementing **Progressive Shutdowns** after the migration deadline has passed to give a last-chance warning to API clients.
+- **Progressive Shutdowns**: give a last-chance warning to API clients.

 Once you’ve done your best to migrate remaining clients off the deprecated API, it’s time to turn off the endpoint.
 Tech debt eliminated!